lorikayman/RebisTheory/src/lib/rebis_theory.md

 We have covered the symbolyms of Unknown Passage and we believe it persists weather or not Rebis theory works as a tool to explain the story, as themes Swarm represents remain mostly unaffected.
 While Rebis theory privides an explanation for Swarm's inception, it does not ameliorate the narrative Swarm defines.

 #### Conclusion

-Now we can answer the question asked in the beginning of this chapter - what is the ineffable quality of this setting?

 An archetypical perspective of a hero's descend narrative inroduces a world, whose existence is rooted in the speculative fiction of occult, alchemy, and science fiction, where each of those components is aware of the others while they are utilized together both in the current moment and across the timeline in order to create a sense of history.